SAS-DHRH/dhcc-toolkit/content/toolkit/working-practices.md

 **Device lifecycles**

+Hardware has an **embodied carbon** cost, in addition to whatever electricity it uses.
 It is best to use devices as long as possible e.g., to repair them when possible.
 If you purchase a device through your institution, it is advisable to require the longest possible warranty for all newly purchased devices (this is of course also true if you purchase the device for individual use).
 There has been a growing awareness of the importance of repairability, which is now used as a selling point by companies.
 Sometimes it is more a greenwashing argument than an actual indicator of repairability (see as an example [this Greenpeace assessment of the repairability of some smartphones, laptops and tablets](https://www.greenpeace.org/static/planet4-eastasia-stateless/2019/11/47a8cd27-47a8cd27-howrepairableisyourmobiledevice.pdf)).
 Some companies rely on repairability of device components like [Fairphone](https://www.fairphone.com/en/) and [Framework](https://frame.work/gb/en) but there are still few of them.
 Therefore, think about buying a second-hand-device.
 Often they are sold updated with partly new hardware.

 For your old devices that are broken beyond repair, you can inquire into the forms of recycling that are possible.
 Check online for WEEE (Waste Electrical and Electronic Equipment, [DEEE](https://ecoinfo.cnrs.fr/thematiques/ressources-et-e-dechets/deee-ou-e-dechets/) in French, application in Germany and Europe explained in German [here](https://deutsche-recycling.de/weee-eu-richtlinie/#)).